codetermined/Codetermined.github.io/_posts/2020-02-26-sarah-gordon-is-cute.md

 title: This Land is Our Land
 subtitle: A History of the U.S. Forest Service
 cover-img: /assets/img/forest.jpg
-tags: [economics]
+tags: [forestry]
 ---

+Forestry is, put simply, the science of taming forests.
+Foresters seek to not only understand how forests work, but how humans can interact with them.
+Foresters maintain our forests, expand them, and work to intercept and avert potential threats.
+This work is crucial and highly relevant to the subject matter of this blog, which is focused on how Americans can work together to collectively improve our country.

+Nature is our mutual inheritance: every person has a right to enjoy it.
+Foresters, at least in the public sector, are the folks tasked with upholding that right from those who seeks to exploit and degrade our inheritance.
+The Forest Service is the formal body within the American government tasked with maintaining our country's publicly-owned forests, as well as providing private landowners with the resources necessary to maintain their forests properly.

+The Forest Service has a long and storied history, and throughout this article, I hope to walk you through its founding narrative.

 ### Table of contents

 This is a rather long article, so for ease of use, I have included a table of contents.
-It traces the birth of the United States Forest Service from the work of Franklin Hough to its formalization under Gifford Pinchot and the first Roosevelt administration.
+It traces the birth of the United States Forest Service from the work of Franklin Hough to its formalization under Gifford Pinchot and the Theodore Roosevelt administration.

 1. [Introduction](### The Forest Service)
 2. [The Hough Era](#section-2)